 With the desert’s increasing popularity, it’s difficult to narrow down the best restaurants in Downtown Palm Springs.
 The last 10 years have brought major (read: delicious) changes to the Palm Springs food scene.
 Thanks to the increase in remote work, a little music festival called Coachella, and its proximity to LA, chefs and their loyal patrons have naturally migrated to Palm Springs.
 This list is a mix of a few cult favorites, old-school classics, and my personal #1’s.

 Read on for my 10 Best Restaurants in Downtown Palm Springs

 Mr. Lyons Steakhouse

 1940’s Cary Grant Guesthouse turned restaurant, Copley’s is a great place to unwind and take in that Palm Springs energy.
 It is one of the top rated restaurants in the desert by the New York Times, with a killer food/atmosphere combo.
 This courtyard is what #pinterestgoals are made of.
 Set with the desert mountains in the background, Copley’s is great for a romantic date after a day of exploring.
 Save room for dessert and stick around for some after dinner drinks by the outdoor firepits.

-Inspired by her life changing trip to the South of France, owner Liz Ostoich created a restaurant that embodies the culture, atmosphere and taste of that special corner of the world.
-Omelettes, crepes, fresh salads and a gorgeous cottage style decor.
+Inspired by her life-changing trip to the South of France, owner Liz Ostoich created a restaurant that embodies the culture, atmosphere and taste of that special corner of the world.
+Omelets, crepes, fresh salads and a gorgeous cottage style decor.
 Adopt a rosé all day mentality and let brunch spill into the late afternoon.
 FYI – if going for dinner, its a Prix Fixe menu, with menu items changing all the time.
 A perfect reason to keep coming back with every visit!